0xl0nely/vmcc/README.md

 * Easily Extensible and Modular System.
 * Find an easy way to obfuscate malicious C code from static analysis.
 * Make it as efficient as possible
+* Learn how to write my own Interpreted Programming Language
+* Create a Pwnable Challenge from my own Interpreted Programming Language (no LLVM)

 ## Features
 * The RISC Register Based Virtual Machine utilizes 64 bit addressing mode.